Some undecidables that might mean my analysis is wrong and we haven’t actually already collectively perpetuated a mass extinction event:

 Capital is already an autistic sociopath!

 Fourth I’ve got time travel – but what you’d actually do to change course is unclear.
 You’d probably have to kill Truman before he decided to do the Marshall plan or something.
-Yeah, that’s right – Truman’s decision to make an industrial economy build toys for consumers was the worst decision anybody has ever made.
+Yeah, that’s right – Truman’s decision to make an industrial economy build toys and snacks for consumers was the worst decision anybody has ever made.
 It took command economies to beat the nazis – and then we decided to do an extinction event instead.

 I should note that I don’t actually consider time-travel to be ontologically possible in the way(s) that capitalist media usually depicts it, so I don’t really think about this possibility much.
 The liberal world-horizon is temporally stunted.